mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 *Configured.
 Clearly.
 Obviously.
 Correctly.*

 And yet - LiteLLM was somehow, inexplicably, defiantly routing every single request to `us-west-2`.
 Not `eu-central-1`.
-Not even close. `us-west-2` is on the other side of the planet and somehow being set.
+Not even close. `us-west-2` is on the other side of the planet and was somehow being used instead.
 The `eu.anthropic.*` model IDs don't exist in `us-west-2` - obviously, which is why the error said "invalid model identifier" instead of "wrong region" - a red herring disguised as an error message.

 At this point the knowledge transfer session was a distant memory.
 I was reading LiteLLM's source code at 11 AM on a Thursday, which is not where I expected to be - that's when I knew I'd probably have a late night.
 No overtime pay, of course.
 Just the satisfaction of knowing why my config was being ignored. *The things we do for free.*